eddeT/cookbook/cookbook/proxmox/extend-ubuntu-disk.md

 For when you underestimated how much storage a VM needs.

 * Increase disk size from pve gui
-  * Make usre host is turned off
+  * Make sure host is turned off
   * Host -> Hardware -> Disk Action
 * Boot freshly extended host
 * Check free space